 Then, assign a few trustworthy, designated administrators to create content and monitor these accounts.

 Be mindful of your brand and try to be consistent in your message when posting.
 But do make it interesting.
 To provide well considered and engaging content create an editorial calendar that will be reviewed and updated regularly.
-For example: share parish events, updates and stories, share news items or stories from other sources that feels relevant or engaging to your brand, broadcast sermons or services.
+For example: share parish events, updates and stories, share news items or stories from other sources that feels relevant or engaging to your brand, broadcast sermons or services using videos.

 Capture their attention!
 Experiment with video options and consider using live video (on Facebook or Instagram) for more impact.
 Research indicates that video media has more impact and reach than photos or text alone.

 Be respectful; it’s important to consider the confidentiality and privacy of others when posting photos or content.
 Be sure to get permission when using images or quotes.

 First, this is your domain.
 You own this space and have complete control of the information you wish to disseminate.